The Forging Industry Needs Better Training Materials

 Among the activities within the seven sub sectors of Metals Production, the forging, metal coating and mechanical engineering sector is one of the largest, with 158,000 organisations providing employment for 1.4 million people (Eurostat 2006).
 Challenges faced by this sector therefore have indirect consequences on many other economic areas.

-The project deliverables will include:
+The project deliverables included:

 - A new vocational continuous training course program at basic, intermediate and advanced level.